martisak/3gpp-citations/CONTRIBUTING.md

 ### Did you refactor the code?

 Submit a pull request.
-Tag your commits with `Refactoring: [method]` where `method` can be one of [these](https://refactoring.guru/refactoring/techniques) or free text.
+Tag your commits with `Refactor: [method]` where `method` can be one of [these](https://refactoring.guru/refactoring/techniques) or free text.

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

 Submit a pull request.
-Tag your commits with `Refactoring: cosmetic - ` and some explaining text.
+Tag your commits with `Refactor: cosmetic - ` and some explaining text.

 ### Do you intend to add a new feature or change an existing one?